davidgasquez/handbook/Data/Data Culture.md

 - **Integrate data where the decision is made**.
 E.g: Google showing restaurant scores when you're looking something for dinner.
 	- Reduce the time to insights.
 If the data is already in the tool you're using, then there's zero time to insights.
 Provide a set of tools with the same data and let people choose depending on the goal.
 - [Earning the authority to deny requests is one of the most important factors to running a world-class data team](https://twitter.com/teej_m/status/1420432376270782464)
+- Data professionals can build consensus as the company becomes more diverse.
+- Data systems can establish methods for understanding the world even as it becomes more complex.
+- Data literacy can create pathways for anyone to contribute equally to the organization's reality.
 - Create a single space as the central place to post [[Data Request Template | data requests]].
 - Create a single space to share the results of analysis and decisions made based on them.
 	- Log changes so everyone can jump in and be aware of what’s going on.